praetorian-inc/praetorian-cli/README.md

 You can find the list of plugin commands that comes with the CLI in [this directory](https://github.com/praetorian-inc/praetorian-cli/tree/main/praetorian_cli/plugins/commands)

-If you have ideas on new plugin commands and scripts, contribute them!

-Read more about developing scripts and commands in [this readme file](https://github.com/praetorian-inc/praetorian-cli/tree/main/praetorian_cli/plugins/README.md).
+If you have ideas on new plugins, contribute them!
+Read more about developing plugins in [this readme file](https://github.com/praetorian-inc/praetorian-cli/tree/main/praetorian_cli/plugins/README.md).